gamblevore/speedie/Documentation/lists.md

 Having a non-tree list and trying to implement a tree out of that... is much more awkward... when really you wanted a tree in the first place.
 This forces you down the right path.
 Which is a good thing.

+Besides...
+Speedie's allocator is pretty perfect, much tighter than the standard `new` / `malloc` allocator, so you save more than 8 bytes per object anyhow.

 ### Speed

-Another nice thing about my list class... is that you get almost instant access to the first and last nodes in the list.
+Another nice thing about my list class... is that you get almost instant access to the first and last items in the list.
 This makes appends fast.
 And we do this without wasting extra memory for a head/tail property!
 I just did some clever tricks to make things fast without taking memory.

 This means my list class, unlike many others, doesn't need 5 pointers to describe itself, but only 4.